ComputationalRadiationPhysics/isaac/INSTALL.md

 Installation of the server is not implemented yet, but you get a single executable `isaac`, which can be run with `./isaac`.
-For more informations about parameters use `./isaac --help`.
+For more informations about parameters use `./isaac --help` or have a look in the __[server documentation](http://computationalradiationphysics.github.io/isaac/doc/server/index.html)__.

 ### The example